solodev/cloud-documentation/src/organizations/Add Organization/index.md

 Once you have completed all the fields, click **Add** to create the new organization.

 !!!Note:
 The organization build process may take several minutes to complete after clicking the **Add** button.
-Do not close or quit your browser during this process.
+Do not close or quit your browser during this process.f
 !!!